rancoud/RPinterestBot/README.md

 * write_relationships : Use PATCH, POST and DELETE methods on a user’s follows and followers (on boards, users and interests).

 ## TODO
-* check scope on api call
-* add explanation about user token for jobs
-* add explanation for all jobs
+* add explanations for all
-* refactor classes
 * refactor doc.js (add search more powerful)
+* refactor classes and add folders
-* add scope in doc
+* save_oauth add port + scope